themesberg/flowbite/content/components/qr-code.md

 ---
 layout: docs
 title: Tailwind CSS QR Code - Flowbite
-description: Use this component to show QR codes that can be scanned with phone cameras and other devices
+description: Use this component to generate and show QR codes based on text or URL that can be scanned with device phone cameras and other devices using the Flowbite library based on Tailwind CSS
 group: components
 toc: true